andrewathalye/destiny-unpacker-ada/README.md

 This is a high-performance multithreaded unpacker for Destiny 1 and 2, written in Ada.

-On Linux, it makes use of Linoodle (https://www.github.com/McSimp/linoodle) in order to interface with Oodle, the compressor used by Destiny.

 >	Note: To comply with legal requirements, only use this program for personal,
 >	educative purposes and to bolster interoperability of Destiny (2) with other
 >	programs.
 Do not publish the contents of any Destiny package files without